Stop Selling Appointments

 Single-session bookings create an endless cycle: attract a client, deliver a great service, hope they return, repeat.
 Your revenue is unpredictable, your calendar has gaps, and you're constantly marketing to replace clients who drift away.

-Single sessions vs. programs: the data
+Single sessions vs. treatment plans: the data

 Less than half of single-appointment clients return for a second visit

-Clients who commit to programs complete them at dramatically higher rates
+Clients who commit to treatment plans complete them at dramatically higher rates

 Compared to $130-180 for a single facial - actual average across SpaSphere practices

-Program graduates who transition into ongoing maintenance appointments
+Treatment Plan graduates who transition into ongoing maintenance appointments

 Clients don't want one facial.
 They want results.

-Programs also change the financial dynamics completely.
+Treatment Plans also change the financial dynamics completely.
 Instead of $150 per visit and hoping for a rebook, you're collecting $1,575 on average for a committed treatment plan.
 Your revenue becomes predictable.
 Your calendar fills in advance.
 And your clients get better outcomes.

 I don't want to be pushy by selling packages

-Programs give clients the results they're actually paying for
+Treatment Plans give clients the results they're actually paying for

 What a program-first practice looks like